 Your Questions About Moving During Coronavirus, Answered

-As health officials and governments are hard at work trying to stop the spread of COVID-19, people across the country are staying at home and practicing social distancing.
-This means we’re limiting our time in public only to essential activities — like going to the grocery store or seeing our doctors.
-With businesses across the country shutting down and people sheltering in place, what does that mean for pending moves?
+As health officials and governments are hard at work trying to stop the coronavirus spread, people across the country are staying at home and practicing social distancing.
+This means we’re limiting our time in public and staying six feet away from strangers — all in an effort to try and stop COVID-19’s spread.
+With businesses across the country shutting down or operating at limited capacity, and people spending more time at home, what does that mean for pending moves?

 Moving is stressful enough on a normal day without the added chaos of a pandemic.
 We know you have a lot of coronavirus moving questions.
 So, read on to have those questions answered.

 First things first, should I move during COVID-19?

 It depends on your circumstances.
 You may have just closed on a house or signed a lease, so you might not have a choice.
 With proper preparation and extra caution, you can move.
 Just make sure to keep yourself safe and healthy.
 Sanitize all of your moving supplies, wear a mask, and avoid close contact with movers.

 But if you’re at a higher risk of contracting COVID-19, consider if your move can wait.
 Weigh your situation to see if moving later is better for the health of you and your family.